 We take part in annual conferences and events run by national consumer bodies such as Citizens Advice, Citizens Advice Scotland, Trading Standards, the Money Advice Trust and the Northern Ireland Consumer Council - as well as providing complaints-handling training for front-line organisations such as Age UK and the National Association of Student Money Advisers.

-We work with six disability, mental health and wellbeing charities – including the Samaritans, British Dyslexia Association and Alzheimer’s Society – who provide training and guidance for our staff on disability issues.
+We work with a range of disability, mental health and wellbeing charities - including the Samaritans, Macmillan and Alzheimer's Society - who provide training and guidance for our staff on disability issues.

-And we host our consumer-liaison group for representatives from a wide range of national consumer groups – to discuss and share information and issues relating to consumers, consumer detriment and complaints in financial services.
+And we host our consumer-liaison group for representatives from national consumer groups - to discuss and share information and issues relating to consumers, consumer detriment and complaints in financial services.
 The following consumer organisations are represented on this group:

 Minutes from these meetings are available below: